Nobuharu Matsushita: Super Formula

 In 2018, Matsushita returned to Japan to compete in Super Formula for Honda team Dandelion.
-He returns to the series in 2020 racing with B-Max Racing, where he replaces Sérgio Sette Câmara who moved to Formula E. He continues racing with B-Max once again, competed from the second round.
-For 2022, he stays again with the same team.
+He returned to the series in 2020 racing with B-Max Racing, where he replaced Sérgio Sette Câmara who moved to Formula E. He continued racing with B-Max once again, and competed from the second round onwards.
+For 2022, he stayed again with the same team.
 Matsushita clinched his first win of the series in Suzuka.
-For 2023, Matsushita continues racing with B-Max once again.
-Matsushita ended his association with B-Max as he moves to TGM Grand Prix last minute.
+For 2023, Matsushita continued racing with B-Max once again.
+Matsushita ended his association with B-Max as he moved to TGM Grand Prix last minute.

 Super GT

 GT300

 Matsushita made his debut in the Japanese Super GT Series in the last two rounds of the 2020 season, replacing Shinichi Takagi – who had sustained injuries from a crash in a Super Taikyu race – in the Honda NSX GT3 Evo of ARTA in the GT300 class.
 Driving alongside co-driver Toshiki Oyu, the pair finished the races at Motegi and Fuji Speedway eighth and seventh, respectively.
-After He left Honda, Matsushita moves to their manufacturer's rival Nissan where he stepped up to GT500 racing with Team Impul alongside Kazuki Hiramine.
-Both pairs wins their first GT500 race, and clinched 8th in the standings.
-Matsushita returns to Honda, and moves to Real Racing to partner up with Koudai Tsukakoshi switching with Bertrand Baguette who moves to the other team.
+After he left Honda, Matsushita moved to their manufacturer's rival Nissan where he stepped up to GT500 racing with Team Impul alongside Kazuki Hiramine.
+Both pairs won their first GT500 race, and clinched eighth in the standings.
+Matsushita returned to Honda, and moved to Real Racing to partner up with Koudai Tsukakoshi, switching with Bertrand Baguette who moved to the other team.

 GT500

 For the 2021 season, Matsushita decided to join Nissan in the GT500 class, despite having been a Honda junior throughout his career.
 He was placed at Team Impul alongside Kazuki Hiramine.
 The duo won the fifth round at Sportsland Sugo, ending a five year win drought for the Impul team.
 They nearly also won round seven at Motegi, but Hiramine ran out of fuel on the final lap while leading, although he was able to coast to the finish in third.
 They finished the season eighth in the championship, the best result for Nissan drivers that year.

 Matsushita rejoined Honda as a factory driver and signed with Astemo Real Racing to race with Koudai Tsukakoshi.
 Matsushita replaced Bertrand Baguette, who went to Team Impul.
 For two seasons, he won only one race in Autopolis 2022.

-Matsushita then return to ARTA to race with Tomoki Nojiri.
+Matsushita then returned to ARTA to race with Tomoki Nojiri.